-I am currently a PhD candidate in Geography at UC-Berkeley and a predoctoral fellow in the US-Asia Grand Strategy Program at the University of Southern California Korean Studies Institute.
-I will be joining the Harvard University campus in August 2021 as the Korea Institute SBS Korean Studies Postdoctoral Fellow in the Social Sciences.
+I hold a PhD in Geography at UC-Berkeley.
+I am currently a Visiting Scholar at the University of Southern California Korean Studies Institute and I will be joining the Harvard University campus in August 2021 as the Korea Institute SBS Korean Studies Postdoctoral Fellow in the Social Sciences.

 MA, Politics, The New School for Social Research